ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-- Explore the attractor in three dimensions by displaying density along the Z-axis.
+- Explore the attractor in three dimensions by mapping normalized density values along the Z-axis.
 You can try `ax.contourf3D` (Filled Contours) or `ax.contour3D` (Unfilled Contours).

 - Experiment with different image resolutions, color maps, or ways of populating the image array beyond using the hit count to explore new visual perspectives.